pag-iiitd/DocDependency/scripts/RQ1_scripts/README.md

-# System Environment:
+# System Environment
 These scripts have been executed on a Windows 10 OS

-# Pre-requisites:
+# Pre-requisites
 1. Python version 3.8.3 (or above)
 2. Java(TM) SE Runtime Environment (build 1.8.0_144 and above)